aneesh-shetye/aneesh-shetye/README.md

 - 💡 I'm in sophomore Electrical and Electronics Engineer at Visvesvaraya National Institute of Technology VNIT, Nagpur,India currrently working in IvLabs.

-- 🤖 As an aspiring roboticists currently working in the field of Deep Learning and Natural Language Processing .
+- 🤖 As an aspiring roboticists I'm currently working in the field of Deep Learning and Natural Language Processing .

 - 🔬 Check out some of the projects of [IvLabs](https://www.ivlabs.in/) the Robotics and AI club of VNIT of which I'm a part of.